Pompeo pledges unwavering support for Ukraine ahead of Zelenskiy meeting | DW | 31.01.2020

 Zelenskiy denies strained ties

-Pompeo said ahead of talks with Zelenskiy on Friday that US support for Ukraine, diplomatically and financially, "will not waiver."
+Pompeo said ahead of talks with Zelenskiy on Friday that US support for Ukraine, diplomatically and financially, "will not waver."

 The US top diplomat then denied claims that a visit to the White House sought by Zelenskiy's team was conditional on an official probe in Hunter Biden's business activities.